Music of Iran: Modern era

 A musical ensemble from the time of Qajar ruler Naser-ed-Din Shah, depicted by Kamal-ol-molk.

 Iran's Society for National Music was founded by Khaleqi in 1949.

-In the post-medieval era, musical performances continued to be observed and promoted through especially princely courts, Sufi orders, and modernizing social forces.
-Under the reign of the 19th-century Qajar dynasty, Iranian music was renewed through the development of classical melody types (radif), that is the basic repertoire of Iran's classical music, and the introduction of modern technologies and principles that were introduced from the West.
-Mirza Abdollah, a prominent tar and setar master and one of the most respected musicians of the court of the late Qajar period, is considered a major influence on the teaching of classical Iranian music in Iran's contemporary conservatories and universities.
+In the post-medieval era, musical performances continued to be observed and promoted especially through princely courts, Sufi orders, and modernizing social forces.
+During the Qajar era (1789–1925), Iranian music was renewed through the development of classical melody types (radif), that is the basic repertoire of Iran's classical music, as well as the introduction of modern technologies and principles from the West.
+Mirza Abdollah, a prominent tar and setar master and one of the most respected court musicians of the late Qajar era, is considered a major influence on the teaching of classical Iranian music in Iran's contemporary conservatories and universities.
 Radif, the repertoire that he developed in the 19th century, is the oldest documented version of the seven dastgah system, and is regarded as a rearrangement of the older 12 maqam system.

-Ali-Naqi Vaziri, a respected player of numerous Iranian and western instruments who studied western musical theory and composition in Europe, was one of the most prominent and influential musicians of the late Qajar and early Pahlavi periods.
+Ali-Naqi Vaziri, a respected player of numerous Iranian and western instruments who studied western musical theory and composition in Europe, was one of the most prominent and influential musicians of the late Qajar and early Pahlavi eras.
 He established a private music school in 1924, where he also created a school orchestra composed of his students, formed by a combination of the tar and some western instruments.
 Vaziri then founded an association named Music Club (Kolub-e Musiqi), formed by a number of progressive-minded writers and scholars, where the school orchestra performed concerts that were conducted by himself.
 He was an extraordinary figure among the Iranian musicians of the 20th century, and his primary goal was to provide music for ordinary citizens through a public arena.

 The Tehran Symphony Orchestra (Orkestr-e Samfoni-ye Tehrān) was founded by Gholamhossein Minbashian in 1933.
 It was reformed by Parviz Mahmoud in 1946, and is currently the oldest and largest symphony orchestra in Iran.
 Later, Ruhollah Khaleqi, a student of Vaziri, established the Society for National Music (Anjoman-e Musiqi-ye Melli) in 1949.
 Numerous musical compositions were produced within the parameters of classical Iranian modes, and many involved western musical harmonies.
 Iranian folkloric songs and poems of both classical and contemporary Iranian poets were incorporated for the arrangement of orchestral pieces that would bear the new influences.